 What to Take

 restricted to one soft compact suitcase, sports bag, or backpack, no larger than 30cm(height) x 30cm(width) x 60cm(length), maximum 15kg, plus a daypack.
 You will need a daypack big enough for a change of clothes, towel, toiletries etc to take with on the Serengeti excursion, but still small enough to fit into the smaller vehicles used for the excuresion.
-Due to limited space in the game-drive vehicles, big backpacks can unfortunately not be taken with to the Serengeti.
+Due to limited space in the wildlife-drive vehicles, big backpacks can unfortunately not be taken with to the Serengeti.

 Luggage limits on airlines are strictly enforced, and due to limited vehicle capacity, the cost of transporting any luggage beyond these restrictions is the responsibility of the client.